shivangg/pr2detectit/README.md

 Just like color histograms, here, shape histograms are made.
 In each bar(bin), the surface normals of same direction are placed.
 Sphere has a uniform constant surface normal distribution.

+The histogram code can be found in the file [features.py](sensor_stick/src/sensor_stick/features.py).

 ### Support Vector Machine (SVM)
 Features are stored as normalized histogram (unit variance and zero mean) and given to the SVM for training.